magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/rpc.md

 #### Persistent RPC Configuration

-To configure parameters for sending a Persistent RPC request, first, you need to edit the ThingsBoard configuration file:
+To configure parameters for sending a Persistent RPC request, first, you need to edit the IoT Hub configuration file:

 ```
 sudo nano /etc/thingsboard/conf/thingsboard.conf